 A debt validation should be concise and professional.
 You are not required to give any details about your debt; in fact, this is highly advised against.
 Never admit to owing the debt or divulge whether or not you intend on making any payments.

 If you do, you could inadvertently reset the statute of limitations on the debt.
-Depending on how close it is to expiring, you may add years back to the length of time the collection agency can sue you for your debt.
+Depending on how close it is to expiring, you may add years back to the length of time the debt collector can sue you for your debt.

-What you should include in your debt validation letter is when and how the collection agency initially contacted you.
+What you should include in your debt validation letter is when and how the debt collector initially contacted you.
 If it was over the phone, reference the date and time.
 If you received a letter in the mail, you can include the date it was postmarked.

 Next, simply state your request that the collector validates the debt.
 To show them that you know your legal rights, inform them that you plan on reporting them to the appropriate regulators if they do not respond in a timely manner.